How to Backup Windows PC to WD My Cloud in Windows 11/10/8/7

 4. Launch the OneDrive app or use the OneDrive site to access files at any time.

-1. Download and install it on your computer.
-Run it and sign up.
+1. Download and install CBackup on your computer.

 You can follow the steps above to backup PC to My Cloud with Windows built-in backup tool.
-However, you are recommended to backup your PC to public cloud storage including Google Drive, Dropbox, OneDrive, and AOMEI Cloud with larger capacity so that you can have the unlimited backup versions and access your files in cloud beyond LAN.
+However, you are recommended to backup your PC to public cloud storage including Google Drive, Dropbox, OneDrive, and CBackup Cloud with larger capacity so that you can have unlimited backup versions and access your files in the cloud beyond LAN.